-Supporting our communities has never been as critical as today, and one such person is Agnes Tjirare, Namibia’s CITW and Culture Coordinator in Namibia.
+Supporting our communities has never been as critical as today, and one such person is Agnes Tjirare, Namibia’s CITW, Culture and Stakeholder Officer.

 Agnes has been involved in either driving and coordinating, or visiting and reporting on, a number of projects alongside governmental partners and others, to keep the “the wolf from the door” of a number of our desert neighbours, and educating local groups around the hygiene practices to stop the spread of the COVID-19 virus.
 Projects have included distributing seeds and fruit trees to the Sesfontein communal garden, donating 250 outdated, but unused, uniforms to the Warmquelle and De Riet communities so they could make face masks, and building Tippy Taps at various water collection points in villages, reaching far as the remote Himba of the Otjinungua village in the Marienfluss Conservancy.
 And there’s another exciting one on the cards to keep Agnes on her toes, so watch this space…